Didymaotus lapidiformis (Marloth) N.E.Br.

 Spirit Stone, Stone Plant

-Didymaotus lapidiformis is a compact, succulent plant with 2 opposite, fleshy, triangular leaves that lie flat on the ground.
-Paired flowers are borne at each side of the leaf.
-It flowers in September of each year.
-Flowers are either white, pink or silver pink and up to 1.6 inches (4 cm) in diameter.
-It lives for about 20 to 25 years in its natural habitat.
+Didymaotus lapidiformis is a compact succulent with two opposite fleshy triangular leaves that lie flat on the ground.
+Paired flowers are borne at each side of the leaves.
+Flowers are either white, pink or silver pink.
+They are up to 1.6 inches (4 cm) in diameter and appear in summer.
+The plant lives for about 20 to 25 years in its natural habitat.

 USDA hardiness zone 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).